russelsantos19/100-days-of-code/r1-log.md

 ### R1D26
 I take a break today but code a little to fulfill my duty to code daily. #100DaysOfCode really put coding into my daily routine.
 I just add a design to my website and some arrow icon that shows to the tab you selected.

+### R1D27
+I'm so glad today because it's my first time deploying my projects on the web.
+I used #netlify.
+Here's the link to the projects I built in freecodecamp: https://russel.netlify.app